 9. Mosquito Spray: Whether Songkran or not, you will need a mosquito repellent in Thailand.
 If there is a particular brand that works for you, it’s best to bring it with you.
 If you are not too picky, you can run to a local Boots store or 7-Eleven to get one.
 Also, you can easily find tiger balms everywhere in Thailand, which repels bugs and relieves itchiness from bug bites.
 It has a strong menthol, herbal smell, but it works well.

-Best Areas to Stay in Chiang Mai for Songkran
+Where to Stay in Chiang Mai for Songkran

 The Old City

 If you are visiting Chiang Mai to celebrate Songkran, I’d recommend staying in the Old City.
+(I stayed at this clean, affordable boutique hotel in Chiang Mai, owned by a friendly family.
+Read my detailed review of this hotel here.)

 When you look at the Chiang Mai map, you will notice a small square marked by water path.
 Inside this square is the area called the Old City.
 The Old City is the historic district with must-visit temples in Chiang Mai.
 It’s convenient to stay here because these tourist attractions are all located within the walking distance.
 This area is also popular among backpackers as guest houses and inexpensive hostels can be easily found.